ElijahNiccky/ElijahNiccky/README.md

  //Introduction and pronounce//

-I'm Niccky/Elijah or call me Mona!
+I'm Niccky/Elijah or call me Mona or my kin!
 She / Her
 _I'm from the Philippines_ 💞!
   -